xwiki/xwiki-docker/README.md

 Here are some example steps you can follow:

 -   Create a docker container from the XWiki image with `docker create`.
-    -   Example: `docker create --name xwiki xwiki:lts-mysql-tomcat`.
+    -   Example: `docker create --name xwiki xwiki:latest-mysql-tomcat`.
 -   Copy the Tomcat configuration from the container to the host to start with some existing configuration files, using `docker cp`.
     -   Example: `sudo docker cp xwiki:/usr/local/tomcat/conf /tmp/tomcat`.
 -   Modify the Tomcat configuration locally to bring the changes you need.
 -   Delete the created XWiki container since it was only used to copy the configuration files and we'll need to create a new one with different parameters.
     -   Example: `docker rm xwiki`.
 -   Run the container with the Tomcat mount and the other parameters.
-    -   Example: `docker run --net=xwiki-nw --name xwiki -p 8080:8080 -v /tmp/xwiki:/usr/local/xwiki -v /tmp/tomcat:/usr/local/tomcat/conf -e DB_USER=xwiki -e DB_PASSWORD=xwiki -e DB_DATABASE=xwiki -e DB_HOST=mysql-xwiki xwiki:lts-mysql-tomcat`
+    -   Example: `docker run --net=xwiki-nw --name xwiki -p 8080:8080 -v /tmp/xwiki:/usr/local/xwiki -v /tmp/tomcat:/usr/local/tomcat/conf -e DB_USER=xwiki -e DB_PASSWORD=xwiki -e DB_DATABASE=xwiki -e DB_HOST=mysql-xwiki xwiki:latest-mysql-tomcat`

 ## Building